shipiyouniao/UnityEasyInject/Readme.md

 1. Support for more features to make the framework more like Spring Boot while still conforming to Unity.
 2. Support for more dependency injection methods, such as property injection.
 3. Support for normal C# projects, not just Unity projects.
-4. Register GameObjects without inheriting from `BeanMonoBehaviour` or `InjectableMonoBehaviour`, but using attributes.

 ---